MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/intro.md

 ### I want to find a tool to…
+You can access tools for specific steps by selecting one of the links below.
+The full set of tools can always be browsed in the left navigation panel.
 [⭕  **CYCLE**  - Review the learning cycle as a whole](./CYCLE.md) </br>
 [⚫ **PLAN**  - Analyse the task](./1_plan_analyse.md) </br>
 [⚫ **PLAN**  - Set clear goals and make a feasible plan](./2_plan_goals.md) </br>